pingcap/docs/op-guide/ansible-deployment.md

 - The same time and time zone for all machines with the NTP service on to synchronize the correct time.

-- A deploy account to deploy TiBD-Ansible.
+- A remote user account which you can use to login from the Control Machine to connect to the managed nodes via SSH.
 It can be the root user or a user account with sudo privileges.

-- A service account to start and run the TiDB service.
-It is not recommended to use the root user.

 - Python 2.6 or Python 2.7